 The following areas are designated as NTC Public Assembly Areas during normal business hours.
 These areas provide increased visibility to individuals using the Public Assembly Areas for Assembly and/or Expressive Activity without probable disruption of NTC’s academic, co-curricular, and administrative responsibilities.

 |Wausau Campus||Sidewalk west of Medallion Court flag circle between Main Campus entrances C and D and walkways through Medallion Court||1) South half of the atrium located between the Main Entrance doors extending to the fire door located west of the Campus Store.

-2. Center for Health Sciences (CHS) space near elevator in main hallway
+2) Center for Health Sciences (CHS) space near the open staircase in the main hallway.

 |Public Safety Center of Excellence (Merrill)||Space in front of Command Center entrance by railing||Inside Command Center entrance to the left, in the foyer|